peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

  another one.

 * `static EInteger FromBoolean(boolean boolValue)`<br>
- Converts a boolean value (true or false) to an arbitrary-precision integer.
+ Converts a Boolean value (true or false) to an arbitrary-precision integer.

 * `static EInteger FromByte(byte inputByte)`<br>
  Converts a byte (from 0 to 255) to an arbitrary-precision integer.